 Government-backed startup loans

-There are many government grants and loans available to small businesses, helping save money, lower start up costs and helping small enterprises grow.
+There are many government grants and loans available to small businesses and dental start ups, helping save money, lower start up costs and helping small enterprises grow.
 Government backed start up loans are not the same as grants.
-With government loans, you will have to pay all the money back, often including interest.
+It is important to note that with government loans, you will have to pay all the money back, often including interest.

 These loans differ from small business bank loans as they are personal loans for business purposes.
 They are also unsecured loans which means you do not have to put up any assets or estate as security to receive the money.